 - Raptors are skilled, specialized predators and beneficial neighbours to have.
 Hawks feed heavily on small mammals such as mice and ground squirrels.
 Merlin feed heavily on the house sparrow, a non-native species of bird that competes with native bird species for the best nesting sites and food sources.

-How can hawks, owls and other raptors be a nuisance to people?
+How hawks, owls and other raptors can be a nuisance

 - Many raptors have an aggressive nest defence and will dive-bomb people or pets they feel are getting uncomfortably close.